mliszcz/msc-thesis/thesis/chapters/05-results.md

 by examining the user interface in context of a set of well-defined principles, called *heuristics*.
 The most widely used heuristics have been propsed by the Jakob Nielsen in 1994 [@nielsen1994heuristic].
 They are however still applicable to today's software.

+The heuristic evaluation is not the only one method of *usability inspection*.
+There have been other, more formal methods proposed [@nielsen1994usability], like *cognitive walkthrouhgs*, *formal inspections*, *feature inspections* or *standards inspections*.
+These methods usually require to involve a domain experts who provide usability feedback.

+The heuristic evaluation is relatively a simple method and produces reasonable outcome.
+It has been choosen to evaluate TangoJS' usability and user experience.
 The 10 heuristics, as formulated by Nielsen:

 > 1. **Visibility of sytstem status:**
 >    *«The system should always keep users informed about what is going on,